ghc/ghc/docs/users_guide/debugging.rst

 parts that you are not interested in.

 .. ghc-flag:: -dsuppress-all
-    :shortdesc: In core dumps, suppress everything (except for uniques) that is suppressible.
+    :shortdesc: In dumps, suppress everything (except for uniques) that is suppressible.
     :type: dynamic